 Foundational to our approach to child behavior and development is the core understanding that behaviors communicate needs.
-We observe and respond to how each child perceives and processes their world according to their sensory, physical, cognitive, social, and emotional needs; uses their unique assets, gifts, and limitations; interacts creatively within the classroom/family; and co-regulates and responds to caring adults.
+We observe and respond to how each child perceives and processes

 In order to guide the children towards prosocial classroom participation, we use positive reinforcement, scaffolded guidance, and positive presence and affirmation.
 Corporal or aversive punishment, isolation, and harsh tones are never used.